-Variable credits (1-3).
-Hours by arrangement.
-Prerequisite: NUSC 1165 and 2200; open to juniors or higher; open to Nutritional Science majors with consent.
-May be repeated for credit up to a total of 6 credits.
-Students taking this course will be assigned a final grade of S (satisfactory) or U (unsatisfactory)
+Enrollment Requirements: NUSC 1165 and 2200.
+Open to juniors or higher; open to Nutritional Science majors with consent.
+May be repeated for a total of 6 credits

 NUSC 3782 Experience in Food Service Systems Management (1-6 credits)

 Either semester.
 Prerequisite: NUSC 3270.
 Consent of instructor required.
 May be repeated for credit.
 No more than six credits of experience or independent study may apply toward the major.
 Brownbill.
 Application of principles of food service management.
 Supervised placement.